Hanmactu712/Hectre-Test/README.md

 # Hectre-Test

 This is test project.
-To run the project, it requires Docker to be installed first to host the application This project using:
+To run the project, it requires Docker to be installed first.

+This project contains:

 - Persistence: MySQL
 - Back-end: .NET 5 API